ahvlima/rstphack/README.md

 ## Security Considerations

 - **SSL Verification** is disabled for Controller access.
-This avoids connection issues but reduces security.
+This avoids connection issues and complex settings.

 ---